NikAshanin/Solution-Architect-Road-Map/README.md

 However, there are just a few sources and books which can help with Solution Architecture definition, Roles&Responsibilities and required skills.

 The goal of this Road Map is to help in understanding what is Solution Architect role about and how to grow in that direction.
+To achieve this there is a plan to interview people who already plays Solution Architect role in different companies.

 # Road Map